MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-first-app.md

     ![Power Apps](media/power-apps.png "Power Apps")

 1. You'll be prompted to select a team where you want to create the app.
-Select the team that will be responsible for customizing and maintaining the app.
-You will have an opportunity to share the app to other teams once you’re done building the app.
+Select a team to create the app.

     ![Select a team to create the app](media/create-app-2.png "Select a team to create the app")